mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 Yet another finding has solidified my conclusion about the need of using a real room reverb.
-The paper "Creating Auditory Illusions with Binaural Technology" by Karlheinz Brandenburg et al, published in the collection of papers ["The Technology of Binaural Understanding"](https://link.springer.com/book/10.1007/978-3-030-00386-9) edited by Jens Blauert and Jonas Braach describes an interesting experiment that
+The paper "Creating Auditory Illusions with Binaural Technology" by Karlheinz Brandenburg et al., published in the collection of papers ["The Technology of Binaural Understanding"](https://link.springer.com/book/10.1007/978-3-030-00386-9) edited by Jens Blauert and Jonas Braach describes an interesting experiment that